US STOCKS-Wall St lower as fall in oil prices weigh

 By Tanya Agrawal

-June 20 U.S. stocks opened lower on Tuesday, slipping from record levels, as oil prices fell 2.5 percent to seven-month lows and a recovery in technology stocks lost momentum.
+June 20 (Reuters) - U.S. stocks opened lower on Tuesday, slipping from record levels, as oil prices fell 2.5 percent to seven-month lows and a recovery in technology stocks lost momentum.

 Oil prices dropped after news of increases in supply by several key producers, a trend which has undermined attempts by OPEC and other producers to support the market through reduced output.